Friday, June 14 – 7:30 PM | Saturday, June 15 – 7:30 PM

 The heartbreaking true story of Parisian courtesan Marie Duplessis became the classic novella that inspired the films Camille, Pretty Woman and Moulin Rouge.
 The great Italian composer Giuseppe Verdi retells her story in one of the greatest operas of all time.
 Opera Grand Rapids’ production in the elegant setting of St. Cecilia Music Center stars Metropolitan Opera star soprano Elizabeth Caballero.
 Elizabeth is joined by one of the most exciting new vocal talents to emerge on the international stage, Tenor Zach Borichevsky as Alfredo, and Opera Grand Rapids favorite Mark Rucker as his father, Germont.

 Single tickets are available online through Ticketmaster, or by calling the Opera Grand Rapids Box Office at 616.451.2741 ext.
-3. Student tickets just $5 for any performance.
-Student tickets can be purchased prior to the performance day or at the door.
-Student ID required at the door.
+3. Student tickets available for just $5.00 for any performance and can be purchased prior to the performance day or at the door.
+Student ID required.
 Group discounts available for groups of 6 or more.
 Contact the box office for details.

 Casting, repertoire and event details are subject to change without notice or refunds, but are specified in good faith as accurate and updated accordingly.
 Refunds not accepted.

 Meet the Production and Cast

 Conductor | Maestro James Meena